-II.
-The Choctaw Nation - Large-Scale Challenges and Opportunities
+III.
+The Choctaw Nation of Oklahoma - Large-Scale Challenges and Opportunities

-The housing issues in Indian Country cannot be separated from the big-picture social and economic challenges it also faces, and the Choctaw Nation knows those challenges all too well.
-The Choctaw Nation is the third largest Indian tribe in America, with over 200,000 enrolled tribal members spread all across the country.
-In a word, the Choctaw Nation is immense.
-With that greater size and breadth comes even greater responsibilities that are placed on the shoulders of the Nation's government to look after the welfare of its members.
-To add to that responsibility, the Nation's service area encompasses 101⁄2 counties in southeastern Oklahoma, a land area larger than the entire state of Massachusetts, and within that service area are American Indian and Alaska Native constituents who may be far from their original tribal communities but to whom the Choctaw Nation nonetheless provides services.
-Just one example is the tremendous demand placed on the Choctaw Nation Health Services Authority (CNHSA) - in Fiscal Year 2012 alone, CNHSA provided healthcare services to patients who hailed from 148 different American Indian and Alaska Native tribal groups (including, incidentally, members from the Oglala Sioux Lakota tribe of my fellow witness here today, Mr. Paul Iron Cloud).
+The housing issues in Indian Country cannot be separated from the big-picture social and economic challenges it also faces, and the CNO knows those challenges all too well.
+The CNO is the third largest Indian tribe in America, with over 200,000 enrolled tribal members spread all across the country.
+In a word, the CNO is immense.
+Inherent with that greater size and breadth are even greater responsibilities that are placed on the shoulders of the Nation's government to look after the welfare of its members.
+To add to that responsibility, the Nation's service area encompasses 101⁄2 counties in southeastern Oklahoma, a land area larger than the entire state of Massachusetts, and within that service area are American Indian and Alaska Native constituents who may be far from their original tribal communities but to whom the CNO nonetheless provides services.
+Just one example is the tremendous demand placed on the Choctaw Nation of Oklahoma Health Services (CNOHS), which have provided healthcare services to patients who hailed from 148 different American Indian and Alaska Native tribal groups.

-With an increasing tribal population and stifling economic conditions that have hit tribal communities such as the Choctaw Nation particularly hard over the past five years during the Great Recession, the social and economic needs of the Nation and its members continue to grow.
+With an increasing tribal population and stifling economic conditions that have hit tribal communities such as the CNO particularly hard over the past several years, the social and economic needs of the Nation's and its members continue to grow.
 This increased need is particularly acute in the area of housing.

-III.
-The Housing Challenges in Indian Country and for the Choctaw Nation
+IV.
+The Housing Challenges in Indian Country and for the CNO

-The challenges to providing quality, affordable housing in Indian Country generally and within the Choctaw Nation specifically stem mostly from the broader overriding economic realities that occur in tribal communities.
-While the country in general has experienced an economic downturn over the past five years, this trend is greatly magnified in tribal communities.
+The challenges to providing quality, affordable housing in Indian Country generally and within the CNO specifically stem mostly from the broader overriding economic realities that occur in tribal communities.
+While the country in general has experienced an economic downturn and slow recovery over the past several years, this trend is greatly magnified in tribal communities.
 Often there is a lack of basic infrastructure and employment opportunities.
 These employment and infrastructure challenges exacerbate the housing situation in Indian Country.
-As the other witnesses here today will testify has historically been the case at the national level, Native Americans face some of the worst housing and living conditions in the country, and the availability of affordable, adequate, safe housing in Indian Country falls far below that of the general U.S. population.
+As countless other witnesses have testified at hearings such as this has historically been the case at the national level, Native Americans face some of the worst housing and living conditions in the country, and the availability of affordable, adequate, safe housing in Indian Country falls far below that of the general U.S. population.

-The housing needs of members of the Choctaw Nation, especially given the large size and breadth of its population, reflects the great need across Indian Country.
-However, because there are also many tribal members from other tribes across the country living within the Nation's service area, there are also unique challenges for the Choctaw Nation Housing Authority, as shown by the following figures for Fiscal Year 2012:
+The housing needs of members of the CNO, especially given the large size and breadth of its population, reflect the great need across Indian Country.
+However, because there are also many tribal members from other tribes across the country living within the CNO's service area, there are also unique challenges for the HACNO, as shown by the following figures for Fiscal Year 2015:

-- Nearly seventeen percent (17%) of the American Indian/Alaska Native population living within the Choctaw Nation's service are tribal members from other tribes. - Approximately 9,880 households within the Choctaw Nation's service area are considered low-income, meaning they have annual incomes of less than 80% of the national median annual income.
-Of those households, an astounding 29.7% earn only between 30% and 50% of the national median annual income, and even worse, 29.8% earn less than 30% of the national median annual income.

-- Approximately 1,400 American Indian/Alaska Native households within the Choctaw Nation's service area are overcrowded or lack a kitchen or plumbing. - Of the American Indian/Alaska Native households within the Choctaw Nation's service area, 1,939 households have a house cost burden greater than 50% of their annual income. - In starkest terms, during the last fiscal year the Choctaw Nation Housing Authority had a shortfall of 9,080 low-income units.
+- Nearly seventeen percent (17%) of the American Indian/Alaska Native (AIAN) population living within the CNO's service are tribal members from other tribes. - Approximately 10,628 households within the CNO's service area are considered low-income, meaning they have annual incomes of less than 80% of the national median annual income.
+Of those households, an astounding 29.7% earn only between 30% and 50% of the national median annual income, and even worse, 29.8% earn less than 30% of the national median annual income. - Approximately 1,505 AIAN households within the CNO's service area are overcrowded or lack a kitchen or plumbing. - Of the AIAN households within the CNO's service area, 2,086 households have a house cost burden greater than 50% of their annual income. - In starkest terms, during this fiscal year the HACNO has a shortfall of 9,995 low-income units.